mrettl/conforce/doc/source/supported_element_types.rst

 Directly supported element types
 --------------------------------

-This element types can be used by methods defined in :py:mod:`conforce_shared.cf_c`.
+This element types can be used by methods defined in :py:mod:`conforce.cf_c`.

 - **C3D20**: 3D element with 20 nodes and 27 integration points
 - **C3D20R**: 3D element with 20 nodes and 8 integration points